karisigurd4/DocumentLab/README.md

 This is a solution for data extraction from images with text.
 You pass in an bitmap of a document and a set of queries and you get back your extracted data in structured json.

 * Unlike other many other OCR solutions, DocumentLab does not rely on pre-determined *mapping* of sections
-* Defining documents by queries/patterns allows DocumentLab to understand a document intelligently
+* Defining documents by queries/patterns allows DocumentLab to understand documents intelligently
   * It can extract data from documents with layouts it has never seen before

 Queries are patterns of information in documents that you want to capture data from.
 You can write scripts in the query language or use the C# api.